-- Apache license, Mozilla license, etc. many variants for specific use in particular software - Creative Commons (CC) software licenses above not suitable for multimedia, text, etc. - CC has many options (including denial of reuse of the product), see https://creativecommons.org/ - And many more... - Orientation might be tricky, but practical output for users is more or less same - the software can be independently checked for bugs, backdoors, malware, can be improved and under some circumstances, new software can be derived, and usually, it is available for free - Aim is to "liberate" software to keep open sharing of ideas, mutual improve and security control - although the point is clear, there are debates how to reach it...
+- Orientation might be tricky, but practical output for users is same- the software can be independently checked for bugs, backdoor, malware, can be improved and under some circumstances, new software can be derived, and usually, it is available for free - Aim is to "liberate" software to keep open sharing of ideas, mutual improve and security control - although the point is clear, there are debates how to reach it... - And many more licenses...